 Do you feel some of that welling up inside of you?
 If you do, thank the Spirit.
 It doesn’t come naturally to love Jesus.

 The law plus the Spirit results in an internal change of the heart that loves God and is circumcised.
-Law plus Spirit equals satisfaction in the praise of God even if no man approves what you do.
-You can be content and satisfied because you know in Christ God says, “Well done, good and faithful servant.
+Law plus Spirit equals satisfaction in the praise of God, even if no man approves what you do.
+You can be content and satisfied because you know, in Christ, God says, “Well done, good and faithful servant.
 I can sweep all of your errors away because I paid for them with the blood of my Son.
 Well done.”

-When I read Ayn Rand Atlas Shrugged 20 years ago another thing emblazoned itself on my mind.
-Her hatred of second handers.
+When I read Ayn Rand’s Atlas Shrugged twenty years ago, another thing emblazoned itself on my mind: her hatred of second handers.
 Me too.
-That is, not the people, but the concept.
-That is, always choosing what you do and what you say not because of its intrinsic worth in the face of God, but because an I is being cut to what they will think and say about it.
+Not the people, but the concept — that is, always choosing what you do and what you say, not because of its intrinsic worth in the face of God, but because an eye is being cut to what they will think and say about it.
 That is a second hander.

 Don’t be that way.
 Be real with God.
 If you have God, if through Abraham you are a beneficiary of the covenant — I will be your God, you will be my people — then who cares what people think?